-This is part of a series of articles on how to combat the fear of clowns, CLICK HERE to read the other articles on the “creepy clown” stereotype
+This is part of a series of articles on how to combat the fear of clowns, CLICK HERE to read the other articles to help defend the #REALCLOWN from the “creepy clown” stereotype

 Send in the Clowns